cloud-architecture/PI-Web-API-With-Angular-Sample/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-##Licensing
+## Licensing
-Copyright 2016 OSIsoft, LLC.
+Copyright 2017 OSIsoft, LLC.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.